-Ideally, people would want to look at the father of boys of his cult and think, perhaps it was just extreme vulnerability,”she said.
+Ideally, people would want to look at the father of boys of his cult and think, perhaps it was just extreme vulnerability,”

 The truth is that his followers come from quite a bit of a range like it’s such a mixed group.
-They’re not only from one specific class,”she added.
+They’re not only from one specific class,”

 Kimeau said one of the children who managed to escape was from a family who were following the starvation cult.
 He had to leave all his siblings inside the forest and find an orphanage.

 The child’s parents would only give him and his siblings porridge every evening, then lock them up in the house so they could not leave.

 These are situations where people don’t even know the status of their loved ones.
 Are they alive?”

 Subscribe to The Briefing, Australia’s fastest-growing news podcast on Listnr today.
 The Briefing serves up the latest news headlines and a deep dive into a topic affecting you.
 All in under 20 minutes.